Queens For Pennies

 Footnotes, Tips, and Tricks

-2 Jeweler’s Lighted High-Power Magnifier Visor (Amazon).
-Models change regularly—I use an older unlighted one with a backpacker’s headlamp strapped to the headband.
+2 Jeweler’s 2.0x headband magnifier Models change regularly—I use an older unlighted one with a backpacker’s headlamp strapped to the headband.
 You want to be able to focus the light directly into the cell from which you are grafting.
+I recently tested several models available from Amazon and was quite pleased with the:

 3 There is lots of variation between even those from the same manufacturer, so get more than one; plus you may damage your first in learning to use it.
 I prefer those with a bamboo plunger, e.g., Mann Lake HD-390).
 You can use other tools, but I find the Chinese style to be the easiest and quickest once you get the hang of it.